 Various standards development organizations (SDOs) have developed/developing standards related to Smart Grid.
 Within IEEE 802, several working groups including 802.1, 802.3, 802.11, 802.15, 802.16, 802.18, 802.19, 802.21, and 802.22, are active in smart grid standards area.
 There are also various smart grid related activities going on in other SDOs with whom IEEE 802 has a collaborative relationship, such as Telecommunication Industry Association (TIA), European Telecommunications Standards Institute (ETSI), Internet Engineering Task Force (IETF), International Telecommunication Union (ITU), and others.

-Listing of Groups
+Listing of Standards

-The groups in this clause are listed in numerical order of the working group.
+The standards in this clause are listed in numerical order of the working group.

-Applicable to all PMGs
+Applicable to all PHY/MAC standardss

-These standards are applicable to all PMGs for Smart Grid applications.
+These standards are applicable to all PHY/MAC standards for Smart Grid applications.

 802-WG1-1 (security related)